svenssonjoel/svenssonjoel.github.com/pages/src/adc_stm32/index.md

 result of this work is shown in the picture below.

-I am a beginner when it comes to electronics and definitely totally clueless when it comes to audio electronics, so if this board will ever make a noise at all is left to be seen.
-But it does show signs of life!
+I am a beginner when it comes to electronics and definitely totally clueless when it comes to audio electronics.
+So, if this board will ever make a noise at all is left to be seen.
+It does, however, show signs of life!
 The MCU can be flashed, the LEDs can be blinked and the position of the 4 knobs on the front can be read using the ADC.

 If you are interested in more of the story behind this PCB there are a few videos about it on